 Select the position, release the brake and the car will start rolling slowly.
-The most rapid acceleration is obtained by depressing the accelerator past the stop in the lower accelerator position.
+The most rapid acceleration is obtained by depressing the accelerator fully.
 The car is stopped in the normal way by releasing the accelerator and applying the footbrake.
 No manoeuvring of the selector lever is required.

-If the car has to be extricated from snow, loose sand or similar, it can be "rocked" loose by moving the selector alternately between the "R" and "D" positions under
+If the car has to be extricated from snow, loose sand or similar, it can be "rocked" loose by moving the selector alternately between the "R" and "D" positions under continuous, light accelerator pressure.